mcverter/PADMA/README.md

 *  Guests who do not agree to these terms can not reach this page.
 *  Users, Researchers, and Administrators can not reach this page

-(17) search_main.php	: Navigation page for search choices
+(17) search_main.php
+* Guests, Users, Researchers, and Administrators can visit the page and can view the menu of search choices

-(18) search_result.php	: Result of search of FULL_VIEW
+(18) search_result.php
+* Guests, Users, Researchers, and Administrators can visit the page and can view the result of search

-(20) support.php	: Support information for PADMA
+(20) support.php
+* Guests, Users, Researchers, and Administrators can visit the page and can view support information for PADMA

-(21) upload_agreement.php : Agreement for uploading experiment
+(21) upload_agreement.php
+* Administrator or Researcher can visit the page and agreement to the rules for uploading experiment
+* Guests and Users can not reach this page

 (22) upload_experiment.php	: Administrator or Researcher upload experiment
+* Administrator or Researcher can visit the page and upload experiments
+* Researchers and Administrators must agree to the upload agreement to reach this page
+* Researchers and Administrators who do not agree to these terms can not reach this page.
+* Guests and Users can not reach this page

 (23) upload_reference.php	: Administrator upload version reference
+* Administrator or Researcher can visit the page and upload reference version
+* Guests, Users, and Researchers can not reach this page

 Remaining Issues: Code Style
 =============================